fortunab/IA_TestareCodJess/README.md

 # IA_UCL

-The scope of this project is to simulate the Uefa Champions League group draws.
+The scope of this project is to simulate the UEFA Champions League Group Stage Draws.
 For this purpose, we provided two programs (one in Jess and one in Python).

 # Accomplished By:
-  Diogen Babuc and Ciprian Teletin
+  Ciprian Teletin and Diogen Babuc